Jonny Margetts: Boston United

 On 2 July 2018 Margetts joined Boston United.

 On 23 October 2018 he returned to Gainsborough Trinity on loan for three months.
 He returned to Boston United in mid January 2019, but was loaned out again on 30 January, this time to Matlock Town for one month.
 In the beginning of March 2019, Margetts joined the same club on loan once again, this time until the end of the season.

 Frickley Athletic

 After a short spell at Tadcaster Albion, Margetts joined Frickley Athletic in September 2019.
 He was made club captain in July 2020.

 In May 2021, Margetts announced that he was leaving the club.

 Return to Matlock Town

 In May 2023, Margetts returned to Northern Premier League club Matlock Town following a prolific title-winning season with Stamford.

 King's Lynn Town

 On 19 January 2024, he left Matlock Town, after an impressive season, and joined National League North side King's Lynn Town.
 He started the next day against Hereford in a league match that ended 2-2.

 Return to Gainsborough Trinity

 On 16 May 2025, Margetts returned to Northern Premier League Premier Division side Gainsborough Trinity.

+Return to Matlock Town and retirement

+Margetts returned to Matlock Town in time for the 2026–27 season but was forced to retire from playing after suffering a reaction following knee surgery.